Borderline Personality Disorder Manipulation: Signs and How to Respond

 Is manipulation by someone with BPD done on purpose?

-Most actions that seem manipulative come from fear or sadness.
-They usually don’t mean to hurt others.
-Knowing this can help you stay patient and caring.
+Most actions that seem manipulative come from fear or sadness, not intentional harm.
+They usually don't mean to hurt others.
+Understanding this aspect of BPD and manipulation can help you stay patient and caring while addressing the underlying emotional needs.

 How does therapy help people with BPD?

-Therapy, like DBT, teaches how to handle emotions better.
-It helps people share feelings and build healthier relationships.
+Therapy, especially dialectical behavior therapy (DBT), teaches how to handle emotions better and improve distress tolerance.
+It helps people share feelings and build healthier relationships by addressing core BPD symptoms and developing effective emotional regulation skills.